 A Fund may invest in fixed income securities and other debt securities.
 Fixed income securities are subject to the general market, political, economic and regulatory risks affecting all investments.
 Certain of these securities may be unrated by a recognised credit-rating agency or below investment grade, which are subject to greater risk of loss of principal and interest than higher-rated debt securities.
 Fixed Income Funds may invest in debt securities which rank junior to other outstanding securities and obligations of the issuer, all or a significant portion of which may be secured by substantially all of that issuer's assets.
 Fixed Income Funds may invest in debt securities which are not protected by financial covenants or limitations on additional indebtedness.
 Fixed Income Funds will therefore be subject to credit and liquidity risks.
 In addition, the market for credit spreads is often inefficient and illiquid, making it difficult to accurately calculate discounting spreads for valuing financial instruments.
-Investment in a debt instrument will normally involve the assumption of interest rate risk.
+Investment in a debt instrument will normally involve the assumption of interest rates risk.
 Generally, the value of fixed income securities will change inversely with changes in interest rates.
-As interest rates rise, the market value of debt securities tends to decrease.
-Conversely, as interest rates fall, the market value of debt securities tends to increase.
+As interest rates rise, the market value of debt securities tends to increase.
 This risk will be greater for long-term securities than for short-term securities.